Gandosha/HaGashash/README.md

 # HaGashash
 A concurrent basic script scanner that relies on Nmap, CeWL, Gobuster and Nikto.

-The tool outputs files in target's directory that can be useful for further enumeration / exploitation.
+The tool outputs files in target's directory, that can be useful for further enumeration / exploitation.

 **Tested on:**
 - Kali linux x64 2018.4